 Even though these monks sometimes intimidated the court, still, the separation of religion and politics was maintained to the extent that nothing like the influence of a Dōkyō (道鏡, 700-772) was permitted in Heian times.
 The court nobles remained devout, however, and frequent pilgrimages to the significant Buddhist and Shinto establishments were a common part of the lives of the court from the emperor on down.

-Buddhism did not gain a lot of influence among the general population in Heian times, but there was at least the beginning of popularisation of the faith through the development of a belief in the saving grace of Amida, the Buddha of Boundless Light, into whose Western Paradise weary souls could be reborn.
+Buddhism did not gain a lot of influence among the general population in Heian times, but there was at least the beginning of the popularisation of the faith through the development of a belief in the saving grace of Amida, the Buddha of Boundless Light, into whose Western Paradise weary souls could be reborn.
 Amida had supposedly made an original vow that all who called on his name would be welcome in his Western Paradise, or Pure Land.
 This doctrine of the Pure Land had been introduced by Ennin (圓仁 or 円仁, 793/4-864) and others who had returned from study and travel in China in the ninth century, and it was popularised to some extent by Kuya (空也, 903-972), who preached it in the streets.
-The most influential Pure Land figure of the Heian Period was Genshin (源信, 942-1017), whose Ōjōyōshū (往生要集 “Essentials of Birth in the Pure Land”) depicted the horrors of hell and the delights of the Pure Land graphically.
+The most influential Pure Land figure of the Heian Period was Genshin (源信, 942-1017), whose Ōjōyōshū (往生要集 "Essentials of Birth in the Pure Land") depicted the horrors of hell and the delights of the Pure Land graphically.

-Thus, court nobles and ladies chanted the nembutsu (念仏) to attain rebirth in Amida’s Pure Land.
-Fujiwara no Michinaga (966-1028), for example, wrote that during five days he repeated the nembutsu – Namu Amida Butsu (“I put my faith in Amida Buddha”) – 700,000 times.
+Thus, court nobles and ladies chanted the nembutsu (念仏) to attain rebirth in Amida's Pure Land.
+Fujiwara no Michinaga (966-1028), for example, wrote that for five days he repeated the nembutsu – Namu Amida Butsu ("I put my faith in Amida Buddha") – 700,000 times.
 With the same zeal, Michinaga, like many other courtiers, built an Amida Hall in one of his residences for the worship of this Buddha.
-Perhaps the most significant such private Amida temple was that at Uji, the Phoenix Hall (鳳凰堂 Hōō-dō) of the Byōdōin (平等院), built by Michinaga’s son Yorimichi (990-1074).
+Perhaps the most significant such private Amida temple was that at Uji, the Phoenix Hall (鳳凰堂 Hōō-dō) of the Byōdōin (平等院), built by Michinaga's son Yorimichi (990-1074).